ttlion/sdtDBN/README.md

 - **attB 🠪 attX\[2\]**;
 - **attB 🠪 attY\[3\]**.

-Then, according to the argument in which the file is inserted, it can define one of two options:
+According to the argument in which the file is inserted, it can define one of two options:
   - If provided as the argument with forbidden static parents, it would define that the relations could not exist;
   - If provided as the argument with mandatory static parents, it would define that the relations had to exist;